Get a full PDF version of this chart with top nine B2B eCommerce platforms compared against fifteen key capabilities

 What are the must-have B2B features of a enterprise eCommerce platform?

-The best B2B eCommerce software streamlines sales and improves the customer acquisition and buying experience.
+The best B2B eCommerce software streamlines the sales process and improves the customer acquisition and customer satisfaction.
 When choosing an enterprise eCommerce platform, make sure it has the following features:

-- Content Management System – communicate the advantages of your products with product descriptions, videos, certifications, and marketing materials using a wide variety of media types.
+- Content and Product Management System – communicate the advantages of your products with product descriptions, videos, certifications, and marketing materials using a wide variety of media types.

-- Multiple Price Lists – create and customize as many price lists as you need and manage complex pricing strategies.
+- Multiple Price Lists – create and customize as many price lists as you need and manage complex and custom pricing strategies.

-- Digitized Order Negotiation – easily handle CPQ processes, like requests for quotes and quote to cash transactions.
+- Digitized Order Negotiation and self-service capabilities – easily handle CPQ processes, like requests for quotes and quote to cash transactions.

-- Integrations – prevent data silos by seamlessly integrating with your ERP, WMS, PIM, CRM, and other business applications.
+- Integrations – prevent data silos by seamlessly integrating with your enterprise resource planning system (Microsoft Dynamics, SAP, etc.) WMS, PIM, CRM, inventory management, and other business applications.

-- Access Controls, Roles & Permissions – ensure that users have access to only the data they need to do their job.
+- Access Controls, Roles & Permissions – ensure that users have immediate access but only to the data they need to do their job.

-- Corporate Account Management – address complex, hierarchical corporate account structures.
+- Corporate Account Management – address complex, hierarchical corporate accounts structures.

 - Support for Multiple Organizations, Websites & Stores – control multiple businesses, sub-brands, and divisions from one place.